-Coastal Alabama Community College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award degrees and certificates at the Community College level.

-Southern Association of Colleges and Schools Commission on Colleges (SACSCOC)

-1866 Southern Lane Decatur, GA 30033-4097
+Coastal Alabama Community College is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award the Associate degree.
+Coastal Alabama Community College also may offer credentials such as certificates and diplomas at approved degree levels.
+Questions about the accreditation of Coastal Alabama Community College may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC's website.

-https://sacscoc.org/